 Barnes Music Society

 Barnes Children's Literature Festival

 London Borough of Richmond Upon Thames

 The OSO Arts Centre is a charitable trust and began life in Barnes in 2002 when the site of the old sorting office was regenerated by Leander Estates and Richmond Council.
 The result was a mixture of commercial and residential units which included the provision of a 320 sq metre community building.
 In 1999 the first residents moved in to the new development and the arts centre began to take shape.
 In all, it took nearly five years to raise the money to refurbish these historic buildings, and the doors finally opened to the public in September 2002.
 This hub of artistic endeavour has since provided a home for theatre productions, live music, art exhibitions, dance classes, drama for all ages and abilities, educational opportunities and much, much more.
 Click here to see the full article.

 The OSO Arts Centre offers full disabled access

 The OSO is a fully accessible facility with trained and helpful staff who are always happy to offer assistance.
-There is a ramp that leads to the entrance doors and the interior premises are open plan and on one level.
-We are partnered with Activity Station to provide a full programme of arts & activities for people with disabilities.
-We aim to introduce this in 2016.
+There is a ramp that leads to the entrance doors and the interior premises are open-plan and on one level.
+We are partnered with Activity Station to provide a full programme of arts and activities for people with disabilities.
 To find out more click here.
 Disabled toilet facilities are available.
 Click here to download our equal opportunities policy.